 Swing sets and more big outdoor toys.
 Aldi in the U.S. does a pretty good job of offering outdoor recreation products as limited-time specials, ranging from swimming pools to giant inflatable sprinklers to nest swings.
-However, over the last few years, Aldi in the United Kingdom has sold some incredibly cool things I’m envious of, including a whole swing set, a smaller set with one swing, and a neat “pirate swing.”
+However, over the last few years, Aldi in the United Kingdom has sold some incredibly cool things, including a whole swing set, a smaller set with one swing, and a neat “pirate swing.”
 Aldi Australia has sold a swing set and even a teeter totter.
 It’s been a while since Aldi in the United States has sold a swing set.
 In addition, Aldi in the U.K. has sold some even more unique big play items such as a wooden treehouse with slide and even a wooden pirate ship.
 I’m jealous.
 Come on, Aldi U.S.

 Joshua’s Wish List: